RashaHakerLevKanivets/vkmax/README.md

 ## License

-The project is distributed on an "as is" basis.
+The project is distributed on an MIT basis.
 You can modify it to suit your needs.